martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 Real-time Transport Protocol (SRTP) {{!RFC3711}} is defined as DTLS-SRTP
 {{!RFC5763}}.

-In these specifications, key agreement is performed using the TLS or DTLS handshaking protocol, with authentication being tied back to the session description (or SDP) through the use of certificate fingerprints.
-Communication peers check that a hash, or fingerprint, provided in the SDP matches the certificate that is used in the TLS (or DTLS) handshake.
+In these specifications, key agreement is performed using TLS or DTLS, with authentication being tied back to the session description (or SDP) through the use of certificate fingerprints.
+Communication peers check that a hash, or fingerprint, provided in the SDP matches the certificate that is used in the TLS or DTLS handshake.
 This is defined in {{!RFC4572}}.

-The design of DTLS-SRTP relies on the integrity of the signaling channel.
+The design in RFC 4572 relies on the integrity of the signaling channel.
 Certificate fingerprints are assumed to be provided by the communicating peers and carried by the signaling channel without being subject to modification.
 However, this design is vulnerable to an unknown key-share (UKS) attack where a